 In Denmark, Salmonella surveillance programs for poultry, pigs and cattle are in place and data are annually reported and analyzed (Anonymous 2010).
 In the EU, a total of 26 countries reported Salmonella prevalences in food animals in 2008.
 This data originated from national surveillance programs on Salmonella surveillance in food animals and are published in the EU Summary Report on Trends and Sources of Zoonoses and Zoonotic Agents and Foodborne Outbreaks in the European Union (EFSA.
 2010a).
 Mandatory Salmonella surveillance programs in breeding flocks, laying hens, broilers and turkeys are currently in place for all European countries.
-According to data provided by these programs, 2.8% of the broiler flocks in the EU were positive to Salmonella (1.2% in Denmark), while 5.9% of the laying hen flocks (0.6% in Denmark) and 1.8% (0.6% in Denmark) of the breeding flocks were positive.
-Similarly, 6.5% of the turkey flocks were positive to Salmonella in the EU (1.4% in Denmark).
-Reported data on Salmonella prevalences in pigs and cattle are still not sufficient to allow for estimation of prevalences at the EU level.
+According to data provided by these programs, 2.8% of the broiler flocks in the EU were positive to Salmonella (1.2% in Denmark), while 5.9% of the laying hen flocks (0.6% in Denmark) and 1.8% (0.6% in Denmark) were positive to Salmonella in the EU.
+Reported routine surveillance data on Salmonella prevalences in pigs and cattle are still not sufficient to allow for estimation of prevalences at the EU level.